rodebox00/LotteryScheduler-xv6/README.md

 This version brings with it a program called `lotterytest` in which 3 processes with 30, 20 and 10 tickets are created and execute the same program until one of them terminates and kills the other processes.
 In this way it is possible to check how the **lottery scheduler** is executed correctly granting a greater number of times the CPU to the processes that contain more tickets.

-In order to run this modified xv6 you must run the `make qemu` command from the directory where the **Makefile** file is located.
+In order to run this modified xv6 and simulate the architecture you must run the `make qemu` command from the directory where the **Makefile** file is located.